paulw11/Seam3/README.md

 **In the table above :** `Integer16`, `Integer32`, `Integer64`, `Decimal`, `Float` and `Boolean` are referring to the instance of `NSNumber` used to represent them in CoreData Models. `NSManagedObject` refers to a `to-one relationship` in a CoreData Model.

+If a `Binary Data` attribute has the *Allows External Storage* option selected, it will be stored as a `CKAsset` in Cloud Kit, otherwise it will be stored as `Bytes` in the `CKRecord` itself.

 ### Relationships